 Diagram on healthy emotions: This handout illustrates a middle way between being either being dominated by or attempting to block out, both emotions and voices.

-Paranoia: the website.
+Paranoid Thoughts.
 Lots of information, personal experiences, and coping ideas.